QuickCan4166/QuickCan4166.github.io/README.md

-# QuickCan99.github.io
+# Website
-This is my website that i made cause i was bored and at school so yeah. quickcan99.github.io is the link
+this is a website i made cause yes and i was bored and i wanted to play games online and stuff